oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 This module is the OAR server.
 It decides what actions must be performed.
 It is divided into 2 processes:

- - One listen to a TCP/IP socket.
+ - One listens to a TCP/IP socket.
 It waits informations or commands from OAR user program or from the other modules.
- - Another one treates each commands thanks to an automaton and launch right modules one after one.
+ - Another one deals with commands thanks to an automaton and launch right modules one after one.

 Sarko